 If you’re serving whipped cream with your desserts, make it the day before and keep it in a tightly sealed container in the fridge until it’s time for dessert.
 This is such a time saver.

 If you don’t want to freeze buns ahead of time, you can make fresh bread dough the night before Thanksgiving dinner, and let it proof in the fridge overnight, then shape and proof once more the next morning before baking.

 If you are making pumpkin pie from homemade pumpkin purée, you can make the purée a day or two ahead of time.
 Here is a simple and delicious recipe for pumpkin puree from roasted pumpkins!

 Clean, chop, dice or slice any vegetables you will be serving for Thanksgiving sides.
 Things like carrots, green beans and Brussels sprouts.

 Make the sweet potato base for your Sweet Potato Casserole (no marshmallow topping) the day before you want to serve it.
 Just add the marshmallows right before you’re ready to bake.
 This method also works for any kind of root vegetable casserole like Turnip Puff or Butternut Squash Puff.

-If you’re serving pureed roasted squash like Acorn or Butternut, you can roast and puree them the day before.
-Just keep the puree in the fridge, then reheat either in the microwave or on the stove.
+If you’re serving puréed roasted squash like acorn squash or butternut squash, you can roast and purée them the day before dinner.
+Just keep the purée in the fridge in an airtight container, then reheat either in the microwave or on the stove.

-The day before Thanksgiving dinner, get your turkey ready.
-Get your turkey cleaned and put into the roasting pan so all you have to do on Thanksgiving day is season and roast.
+The day before Thanksgiving dinner, get the turkey ready.
+Clean it, then place it into the roasting pan, baste with olive oil or butter, cover with tin foil and refrigerate overnight, so all you have to do on Thanksgiving day is season and roast.